Biography image

 We live in a time where one form of life, human, threatens the very survival of most others.
 Rarely, if ever, in the history of life itself has one form of life so drastically devaluated all other life forms.
 Surely, human egocentrism, or anthropocentrism, must be the most critical moral issue of our time.

 The fact of evolution by means of natural selection may well be the greatest insight about life ever to be discovered.
 Elaborated by Darwin and Wallace, and articulated by Thomas Huxley, they demonstrated that all life forms are related and that no form of life is more unique than any other.
-A couple of centuries later, we still have a long way to go before this valuable insight is properly reflected in our self-perception as a species.
+A couple of centuries later, we still have a long way to go before this insight is reflected in our self-perception as a species.

 Follow on social media